 Step 3: Make sure that your Smartphone has at least 50-60% battery backup in it before getting started with the rooting procedure.
-Also, make sure that you uninstall or deactivate antivirus applications on your Smartphone as they tend to disrupt the rooting procedure.
+Also, make sure that you uninstall or deactivate antivirus applications on your Smartphone as they tend to disrupt the rooting process.

 Once you have finished all these prerequisites, you can move forward with the rooting tutorial given below.

 Step 1: To get started, download Kingroot app to your Vodafone Smart Ultra 6 device.
 Once downloaded, tap on kingroot.apk to install the app on your Smartphone.

 Step 2: After installing kingroot, launch it on your device.
 Since your device is not rooted, you will get the following message: Root Access Is Unavailable.

 Step 3: Now, click on “Start Root” blue button to begin the rooting process.
 During the rooting process, you will get the following message: Rooting.
 Plz, don’t worry if your device reboot.

 Step 4: Once the rooting process is finished, you will get the following message: Root Successfully.

 That’s it.
 Now you have successfully finished rooting Vodafone Smart Ultra 6 without the computer.
 For confirmation, open up your Apps menu and look for the KingUser app.
 If you can find it there, your device is successfully rooted.
 Alternatively, you can confirm the root privileges of your Smartphone by using the Root Checker app.